Stop working in your Google Ads. Start working on them.

 Early adopters don't just perform better - they often win more business while competitors are still figuring out why their costs are rising.
 Clients report to me that they're closing deals simply because their lead quality improved dramatically after implementing proper data feeding strategies.

+Adjusting bids by 10% based on yesterday's data?
+That's low-leverage control.
 Setting up enhanced conversions so the algorithm can connect your offline sales back to online touchpoints?
 That's high-leverage input.

 The lever has moved.
 The question is whether you're pulling the new one.